 We know there is a ton of information out there about feeding your pets and everyone has a different philosophy.
 At Velvet Acres Animal Rescue, we strive to provide the highest quality food possible to our animals.
-Our foster parents are tasked with feeding their own foster pets so the details vary a bit depending on each foster.
+Our foster parents are tasked with feeding their own foster pets (though most elect to use food provided by the rescue) so the details vary a bit depending on each foster.
 We, as a rescue, provide food as often as possible to our foster homes.
 In general, we prefer high meat content diets for dogs and for cats.
 We encourage rotational feeding, which means the protein (“flavor”) of the food is changed every so often, maybe every two weeks, maybe each month.
 We also liked to vary the type of food that the animals receive and aim for them to experience dry food, canned food, and freeze dried and/or raw food during their time with us.
 Humans don’t eat the same thing day in and day out so why should our furry family members?
 Rotation and variety help keep our pets interested in meal time and provide different nutrient profiles ensuring a well-rounded diet.

 There are a few ingredients that we actively avoid when choosing food (and treats) for our dogs and cats.
 Corn, wheat, and soy are cheap filler ingredients with little to no nutritional value so those are not in anything we feed.
 We also look for menadione sodium bisulfite complex, or synthetic vitamin K3.
 This is a known carcinogen and is not allowed to be used in products for human consumption but is allowed in pet food.
 We are not comfortable with feeding our animals something that is known to be so dangerous for us.
 Anything with that ingredient is not given to our animals.